sybrenstuvel/python-rsa/README.md

 Security
 --------

 Because of how Python internally stores numbers, it is very hard (if not impossible) to make a pure-Python program secure against timing attacks.
 This library is no exception, so use it with care.
+See https://securitypitfalls.wordpress.com/2018/08/03/constant-time-compare-in-python/ for more info.

 Major changes in 4.1